 Throughout all of this, there has been one staple I have depended upon without any waver.
 I have journaled, a lot!

 As I hit my early to mid thirties and shifted into the land of Parenthood, social media and the expansive world of blogs gained interest.
 So too, did my undeniable urge to write and take photographs.
 I continued to journal like a woman possessed but it didn't feel like enough.
 I wanted more.
-There was an irresistible longing within me to share my stories and images with those other than myself, and an intrigue toward the thread that weaves through the life of others.
+There was an irresistible longing within me to share my stories and images with those other than myself, and an intrigue over the thread that weaves through the lives of others.

 Late in the year of 2013 it happened.
 It was the moment we all hope for.
 On the cusp of turning thirty-eight, it hit me like a lightening bolt, or as they say, it was my Light-bulb Moment!
 I was a Writer.
 I have always been a Writer and it was within the written word that my future 'career' would be entwined.
 It was time to own it, stand in it and grasp it with both hands.
 Not only was I ready for that, but I was ready to turn pro and get myself published.